 Watch our 10 minute video from the Get Set 4 Surgery team on improving your diet before surgery and tips on reducing your alcohol intake:

 Watch our 7 minute video on increasing your activity levels before surgery:

-The free NHS Active 10 app can help set and track simple activity goals.
+The free NHS Active 10 smartphone app can help set and track simple activity goals.

-The free NHS One You app can help you to eat better and drink less.
+The free NHS One You smartphone app can help you to with a better diet and drink less alcohol.

 Patients undergoing cancer surgery can access our Move More physical activity service to support you to be more active:

 Macmillan Move More